Performant-Labs/AlmondTTS/README.md

     into your `Applications` folder (or another folder you prefer).
   - Read and follow `START_HERE.txt` inside the `AlmondTTS` folder to install the app bundle, find the input folder, and generate your first audio.
+  - Prefer a guided setup?
+Run `./start.sh` for an interactive wizard.
   - AlmondTTS is currently available for macOS only.

 - **I want to tweak or extend AlmondTTS**